 Epistemic Norms of Assertion and Action

 Mikkel Gerken and Esben Nedenskov Petersen

+Penultimate draft – please cite the published version.

 Abstract

 This chapter surveys the work on epistemic norms of action, practical deliberation, and assertion.
 In doing so, it is considered how these norms are interrelated.
 If there are important similarities between the epistemic norms of action and assertion, these may have important ramifications for how we should think about asserting.
 Thus, the chapter indicates how thinking about assertions as a speech act might benefit from a broader action theoretic setting.
 In consequence, we begin by considering the epistemic norms of action and practical deliberation on the market.
 On this basis we proceed to considering the epistemic norms of assertion.
 Finally, we consider their interrelation and wider ramifications.